Description

 OpenCVE Recommended Actions

-• Upgrade the kernel to the latest stable release that includes the Keystone commits shown in the advisory; this removes the unchecked copy length bug.
+• Upgrade to the kernel version that includes the patch commits referenced in the advisory; this removes the unchecked copy length bug.

 • Continuously monitor Thunderbolt activity and kernel logs for abnormal packet lengths or errors, and apply any vendor‑issued security updates as soon as they become available.